Photo: Disinformation Business by Sofiya Voznaya

 Can someone’s political identity actually affect their ability to process information?
 The answer lies in a cognitive phenomenon known as partisanship.
 While identifying with social groups is an essential and healthy part of life, it can become a problem when the group’s beliefs are at odds with reality.
 So how can we recognize and combat partisanship?
 Jay Van Bavel shares helpful strategies.

-To analyze the facts of an issue, objectively (meaning without outside influence or bias) to form a judgment (or evidence-based decision).
+To analyze the facts of an issue, objectively (without personal bias or outside influence) to form a judgment (evidence-based decision).

 Say you're in front of a judge to dispute a fine.
 The judge is expected to consider the facts of your case, without taking into account outside factors, such as political affiliation or personal beliefs.

-The best education we can give ourselves is to train our mind to think: critically, differently, and deeply.
-To quote Einstein, we cannot solve our problems with the same thinking we used when we created them.
+The best education we can give ourselves is to train our mind to think critically, differently, and deeply.

 Consider your beliefs.
 How did they come to be?
 Why do you believe what you do?
 Where did this belief come from?
 What type of information backs this belief up?
 Has this belief evolved or changed over time?
 If so, what factors led to a shift in thinking?
 Deeply consider the source of the information and ask these same questions.
 Help your children practice this thinking at home.

 Start with developing a higher standard as to what we accept into our belief systems and how we pass these beliefs on.

 Learn about your own bias and how it compares with others.
 AllSides Media Bias Ratings help you to easily identify different perspectives so you can get the full picture and think for yourself.

 Try the News Literacy Group's quiz to see if you can spot false or misleading stories.

 No matter what country you were in during World War II, whether you were at home or at work, propaganda was everywhere: posters, buttons, pamphlets, toys, clothing, and more.why was propaganda used?
 Watch this video and learn more.